enspencer/symbols-hashes/README.md

 ```

-we can access one of these items by its index in the arrays
+We can access one of these items by its index in the arrays

 ```ruby
 puts my_array[2] #outpus 'two'
 ```

-we can also use the index to SET a value in the arrays
+We can also use the index to SET a value in the arrays

 ```ruby
 my_array[2] = 'TWO'